Sedgehill School: History

 In accordance with the Education Act 2005, Her Majesty’s Chief Inspector is of the opinion that this school requires special measures because it is failing to give its pupils an acceptable standard of education and the persons responsible for leading, managing or governing the school are not demonstrating the capacity to secure the necessary improvement in the school.

 The United Learning academy trust became a 'school improvement partner', to address the longstanding criticism from Ofsted.
 The school then became a sister school to Lambeth Academy.
 This was to be for a three-year period and the school was governed by an interim executive body.
 The partnership was successful from the interim board's and Ofsted's point of view.

 After negotiation about the PFI debt, in September 2020 the school formally converted to academy status sponsored by United Learning.

 Notable incidents

 In 1971 the joint head of science at the school, Donnahadh O'Shea, was jailed for 12 months for possessing explosives after an explosion on a train injured a woman.
 He was convicted of possessing 2 lb. of nitrocellulose powder and 3,454 priming caps.

+In June 2017 retired head of Modern Languages, Harvey Franks, 76, pleaded guilty to three offences of gross indecency with a boy under the age of 14.
+The offences took place in 1974.

+Franks was already serving a 15 year sentence handed to him in August 2016 for historic rape and sexual assault offences against young boys.
+Following the trial at Croydon Crown Court, he was sentenced in July 2017 to a further two years in prison.

 An assistant headteacher, Patrick Stack, was found hanged in an outbuilding in the school grounds in 2001.
 He had been suffering from depression.
 He had been awarded the MBE for his outstanding contribution to education in the Queen's birthday honours for 2000.